 - 1/8 pound Italian Sausage broken into very small chunks

-- Parmigiano Reggiano
+- Parmigiano Reggiano Cheese

 - 1/2 teaspoon Italian Seasoning

-- Balsamic Vinegar for drizzling
+- Balsamic Vinegar for drizzling or balsamic glaze

-- Preheat oven to 425 degrees.
-Wipe mushrooms clean with a wet towel, remove steps and chop.
-Combine stems with Italian Sausage and shallots and a pinch of salt, and then sauté with a scant drizzle of olive oil (or butter) until very soft and sausage is cooked through.
-Sprinkle with the 1/2 of the panko bread crumbs and remove from heat, stirring well.
+- Wipe mushrooms clean with a wet towel.
+Remove steps and chop.
+Combine stems with Italian Sausage and shallots and a pinch of salt, and then sauté with a scant drizzle of olive oil until very soft and sausage is cooked through.
+Sprinkle with the 1/2 of the panko bread crumbs.
+Cook until bread crumbs are just starting to turn golden and remove from heat, stirring well.

 - Top each mushroom with chèvre cheese (the amount you use really depends on the size of the mushrooms).

-- Place on a sheet pan or jelly roll pan and drizzle or mist lightly with olive oil and a small drizzle of Balsamic
+- Place on a sheet pan or jelly roll pan and drizzle or mist lightly with olive oil and a small drizzle of Balsamic vinegar or balsamic glaze.

 - Roast on top rack of a preheated 425-degree oven for 10 minutes or until sizzling and cheese starts to melt.
 Broil if additional browning is desired.